1. Introduction

 .
 The use of HTTP GET is intentional in that existing “pixel requests” can be repurposed for this and in that the HTTP request should be idempotent. -

-If there are multiple ad click attribution requests for the same ad click source-destination pair, the one with the highest ad attribution priority will be the one sent and the rest discarded.
+If there are multiple ad click attribution requests for the same click source-attribute-on pair, the one with the highest optional trigger priority will be the one sent and the rest discarded.

 This needs to be reworked to monkeypatch HTML’s "follows a hyperlink" algorithm.

-Clients generate an ad click attribution URL for source with attribution data and additional data by following these steps:
+Clients generate a tiggering event URL for source site with trigger data and optional trigger priority by following these steps:

 -